cstrawberry/predictive-universe/docs/paper/appendices/appendix_y_baryon_asymmetry.md

    with coefficients fixed by the block’s charges (Lemma R.IDX2).
 If $\nu_R$ are included, all mixed gauge and gravitational anomalies cancel, hence (Y.2)$=0$.

-2. (**C and CP violation**) The emergent gauge interactions (predictive‑frame connection) carry generic complex phases (e.g., in the Yukawa couplings derived in Appendix R).
-CP invariance requires these phases to satisfy specific, measure‑zero constraints.
-Thus, generic PU configurations violate CP without requiring extra fields.
-This is the standard “complex phase is generic” argument, now anchored in the emergent $G$‑bundle structure (Appendix G) and the topological origin of generations (Appendix R).
+2. (**C and CP violation**) The emergent gauge interactions (predictive‐frame connection) carry generic complex phases (e.g., in the Yukawa couplings derived in Appendix R, Section R.5).
+The Jarlskog invariant $J_{CP}$ is non-zero for $N \geq 3$ generations (Proposition R.3.5), with CP phase arising from geometric overlaps of generation vacua (Section R.7).

-3. (**Departure from equilibrium**) The arrow‑of‑becoming and local horizon thermodynamics (§12; Theorem 12.G2 with positive Unruh/KMS temperature) enforce nonequilibrium during expansion.
+3. (**Departure from equilibrium**) The arrow‑of‑becoming and local horizon thermodynamics (**§12**) with positive Unruh/KMS temperature enforce nonequilibrium during expansion.
 Hence all three Sakharov conditions hold without additional assumptions [Sakharov 1967].

 *Proof.* (1) follows from the Atiyah–Singer index [Atiyah & Singer 1968] for chiral fermions in $SU(2)$ backgrounds (Lemma R.IDX1) and the standard descent to the local anomaly (Y.1).
 The gravitational/hypercharge statement is the usual mixed‑anomaly consequence of Lemma R.IDX2.
 (2) In the $G$–principal bundle, PCE‑preserving automorphisms with complex phases are open and dense; CP‑symmetric holonomy constraints define a lower‑dimensional subset.
 (3) The Clausius relation with $T>0$ and $\dot a>0$ forbids global equilibrium across cosmological horizons (Theorem 12.G2 and Appendix E). ∎